mattermost/docs/source/channels/make-calls.rst

 -----------

 - In Mattermost Cloud, up to eight participants in each channel can join a call.
-- In Mattermost self-hosted, the recommended maximum number of participants per server is 200.
+- In Mattermost self-hosted deployments, the recommended maximum number of participants, across all calls in all channels on the server, is 200.
 This can be changed in the ``config.json`` file.

 Configuration
 -------------